 Established in 1968 the Anna Bing Arnold Children's Center is operated primarily for use by the students of Cal State LA.
-The Center is licensed to provide education and care for 100 children daily and enrolled 134 families this year.
+The Center is licensed to provide education and care for 102 children daily and enrolled 120 families this semester.
 Flexible scheduling, reduced rates for students, and tuition assistance for low-income families provide support for student parents as they work to complete their education.
 Student parents on our waiting list are given first priority for enrollment.

 The purpose of this proposal is to request \$140,779 to continue to provide enhanced child care services for Cal State L.A. students and to support the availability of child care spaces for low-income student families.
-An approximate 10% increase was included in salaries to reflect the recent minimum wage increase.
 ASI support is critical for the Center to continue to provide the quality of services that students expect and deserve.
 These services help provide the means for student parents to complete their education and secure jobs that will allow them to provide adequately for their families.
 At Cal State L.A. the Children's Center represents not only a survival tool for student-parents, but also a critical component of access to higher education.